zzs95/FedBLIP/README.md

    - Generation of abnormality-level text, then optional LLM rewriting to Findings/Impression.

 ![Fed-BLIP Pipeline](figs/fig3.png)
 *Figure 2.
-Illustration of the proposed **Fed-BLIP** with three federated training stages: (1) Distribution: The server distributes the client Q-Former parameters to local clinical sites while fixing the pretrained Abn-IDed image encoder.
+Illustration of the proposed **Fed-BLIP** with three federated training stages: (1) Distribution: The server distributes the client Q-Former parameters to local clinical sites while keeping the pretrained abnormality-aware image encoder fixed.
 (2) Client Training: Each institution trains its model using the proposed Style-finding Decoupling Q-Former (SD-QFormer), which contains two groups of learnable queries: (i) 56 abnormality learning queries fused via cross-attention to perform abnormality-aligned contrastive learning and guide abnormal-focused text generation; and (ii) client-specific style learning queries, which capture institution-dependent stylistic patterns through self-attention and are optimized using client-wise text style contrastive learning to separate reporting style from clinical content.
-(3) Aggregation: The server aggregates updated model parameters via Dia-fuse adaptive average while broadcasting client-specific style prototype, forming the next-round client models for redistribution.*
+(3) Aggregation: The server employs task-specific aggregation, using FedAvg for classification to obtain shared abnormality representations and style-decoupled aggregation for MRG to transfer semantic knowledge while preserving client-specific reporting styles.*

 ## Repository Structure